riceissa/breathing/doc.md

 i should say something about mouth taping as well. i don't have any _strong_ argument again it, but i have personally not done it (except for briefly during the day). as you improve your breathing, your mouth should automatically close. so mouth taping is, in my view, unnecessary in the long-term. what about the short term? after all, all the other nose-unblocking stuff i'm recommending are short-term crutches as well. i think in the short term maybe it's completely fine? i was just personally scared of using it, and never needed it. waking up in the middle of the night gasping for air is pretty horrible (i've had it happen in the past even without mouth taping).

-my nose still sometimes feels unblocked in the morning. not sure what's going on there, but i have a guess that the reason my one nostril plugs up during the night is actually functional. breathing needs are reduced during sleep because you're just lying there and using no muscles. so even the quiet gentle breathing style i have going during the day would be too _much_ air. so my body figures out a way to reduce the air flow, which is to block out the one nostril. this is why my nostril is plugged up, but i seem to be breathing solely through the nose the whole night, even if things are blocked! _and_ it's also why as soon as i wake up, the mucus clears up, because my body realizes "wait, now i'm awake and upright and active, and this is too _little_ air now, we must unblock the nostril!"
+my nose still sometimes feels blocked in the morning. not sure what's going on there, but i have a guess that the reason my one nostril plugs up during the night is actually functional. breathing needs are reduced during sleep because you're just lying there and using no muscles. so even the quiet gentle breathing style i have going during the day would be too _much_ air. so my body figures out a way to reduce the air flow, which is to block out the one nostril. this is why my nostril is plugged up, but i seem to be breathing solely through the nose the whole night, even if things are blocked! _and_ it's also why as soon as i wake up, the mucus clears up, because my body realizes "wait, now i'm awake and upright and active, and this is too _little_ air now, we must unblock the nostril!"
 So for a few moments in the morning i feel a little uncomfortable and might have to take a few forceful nose breaths or even sometimes mouth breaths, but then my body adjusts within 30 minutes to an hour and i'm ok again.

 # Techniques vs habits